Categories: Lifestyle

 (Credit: Vidar Nordli-Mathisen / Unsplash)

-It is said that when a group of three people walk in a straight line, or take photos together, the person in the centre would be exposed to the supernatural; be it receiving the ‘sight’ or just a cold chill running down his or her spine.
+It is said that when a group of three people walk in a straight line, or take photos together, the person in the centre is exposed to the supernatural; be it receiving the ‘sight’ or just a cold chill running down his or her spine.
 So try to hang out in even numbers during this time of the year as you keep in mind these Hungry Ghost Festival do’s and don’ts.

 3. Don’t open an umbrella indoors or pick up any stray umbrellas